kingparra/hpfp/12_-_signaling_adversity/notes.rst

   data Person = Person Name Age deriving Show

 There are a few problems here.
 One is that we could construct a ``Person`` with an empty string for a name, or make a person who is negative years old.
-This is no problem to fix with ``Maybe``, though.
-Instead, we'll create a *smart constructor*, a function to construct values of type ``Person``, that will filter out invalid inputs for us.
+We'll create a *smart constructor*, a function to construct values of type ``Person``, that will filter out invalid inputs for us.

 ::